 At the end of Umbrellas Street is a small church, with a fun legend.
 The St. Nicholas in a Day Church is said to have been completely built in a single day, although evidence suggests it actually took one year.

 From here you can double back to Calle Victoriei via Umbrella Street – or take the Pasajul Englez (English Passage) that is just to the north.
-The once elegant passageway is now run down and sits in stark contrast to the rainbow umbrellas next door.
+The once elegant arcade is now run down and sits in stark contrast to the rainbow umbrellas next door.

 #12 Admire Artwork at the National Museum of Art

-Located in the former Royal Palace, the National Art Museum Bucharest hosts an impressive collection of works.
 The displays are divided into three separately ticketed sections: Romanian Art, European Art Work (including pieces by masters) and the Royal Palace of Bucharest.

 #13 Attend a Concert at the Romanian Athenaeum

 The Ateneul Roman is Bucharest’s premier performing arts theater and home to the George Enescu Philharmonic Orchestra.
-Built in the 1880s, the prestigious concert hall is gorgeously decorated and features stunning acoustics.

 #14 Appreciate the Significance of Revolution Square